 Whilst interest in British colonialism and its legacy provides the specific context for these prizes, colonialism is an activity with a much longer and more geographically diverse extent.
 Essays can address any relevant aspect, historical phase, cultural manifestation or geographical centre of colonialism.

-The prizes are awarded on the occasion of the annual Rex Nettleford Lecture, also on the topic of ‘Colonialism and its Legacies’, which usually takes place in Trinity term (April-June) each year.
+The prizes are awarded on the occasion of an annual lecture also on the topic of ‘Colonialism and its Legacies’, which will take place in Trinity term (April-June).

 Ralston ‘Rex’ Nettleford (3rd February 1933 to 2nd February 2010) was an author, academic, dancer and activist.

 Born in Falmouth, Jamaica, Nettleford grew up in the country and graduated with a degree in History from the University of the West Indies.
 In 1957, he received a Rhodes Scholarship to Oriel College, Oxford and obtained an MPhil in Political Science.
 He returned to Jamaica in order to take up a position at the University of the West Indies, where he was Vice-Chancellor from 1998 to 2004.

 In his academic work, Nettleford focused on issues of cultural identity particularly in the wake of colonialism.
 He repeatedly stressed ‘the importance and force of the exercise of the creative intellect and the creative imagination […] in shaping a new and civilised society out of slavery, colonialism and their aftermath, and building democratic nations out of erstwhile colonial fiefdoms’; ‘for the arts are a form of action.’